BYLAWS FOR CANADIAN NATIONAL ASSOCIATION OF REAL ESTATE APPRAISERS

 Certified Appraisal Reviewer members are permitted to perform appraisal review assignments for all types of real property residential and or commercial appraisal report types authorized by their DAR and/or DAC designation.

 Any candidate or designated member in good standing shall be permitted to use the CNAREA logo or seals accompanying their individual names on their letterheads, business cards, and in directories and other such media of expression to denote the degree of proficiency attained.
 All acknowledgments of the candidate or designated membership must be on an individual basis only.
 Personal letterhead, stationery, and other means of written communication shall not, in any way, imply or infer that a member’s firm, business, organization, or agency is a member of the association.

-The association continuing education program cycle begins January 1 of the year following the date a person becomes a member of the association and runs every two years thence to the next January 1.
+The association continuing education program cycle begins June 1 of the year following the date a person becomes a member of the Association and runs every two (2) years thence to the next June 1.

 A retired member is considered to be any designated member who has retired from active appraisal practice.
 A retired member shall have the right to vote and to hold office in the association.
 A retired member shall pay a membership fee equal to the membership fee of Associate membership.
 A retired member may use a professional designation awarded to them by the association for any purpose other than in connection with any appraisal or review assignment.